 The discovery of metals and the making of bronze from a mixture of copper and tin must have had a dramatic impact on the quality of life, making hunting, fishing, cultivation and house building much easier.
 The Bronze Age also saw the introduction of decorated pottery of a very high standard, but not until metal was used for domestic pots at the end of the Bronze Age and in the Iron Age did its introduction mean that food vessels could be placed straight on the fire and the need for pot boilers eliminated.

 One important result of the establishment of the Museum was that, with the agreement of the local landowners, finds from archaeological excavations on Islay are now deposited in the Museum, instead of, as in the past, taken off the island.
 Sadly, artefacts from excavations made prior to this have been widely dispersed away from Islay.
 The existence of the Museum, and the maintenance therein of the correct environmental conditions, should ensure that all future discoveries in Islay will be kept on the island, where they rightfully belong.

-Opening and admission: The Museum is open Monday to Saturday from Easter to the end of September.
-A small sales area is available with interesting pamphlets and books about Islay’s rich and interesting history.
+Opening and admission: The Museum of Islay Life is open from Friday March 25th to Friday October 28th, every Monday to Friday, 10.30 am to 4.30 pm.
+A small sales area is available with interesting pamphlets and books about Islay's rich and interesting history.

 A small entrance charge is made, with concessions for pensioners, students and families.
 Prices for 2016 are: Adult £3.50, Concession £2.50, Child £1.00 , Family £7.00 (for 2 adults and 2 or more children)